 We recognize that there are many instances of sharing the real and raw parts of our journey together.
 We also recognize that each of us as parents have a duty to protect our children, and promote representing those with disabilities with dignity and respect.
 Photos and videos posted by caregivers, parents, etc. throughout social media that show private body parts, do not promote a dignified essence of the person represented (people laying in their own feces, excrement, bodily fluids, screaming relentlessly in excruciating pain, seizing, etc.) are under legal scrutiny.
 Photos and videos of this nature will be removed immediately.

 Sharing Group Posts & Information

 Please be aware that this group is closed.
 Everything said and posted here is intended to remain here and go no further.
 People here share their deepest feelings, fears and thoughts, often sharing information they would not elsewhere.
-Unless with the express permission of individual members, no material posted here is to be shared elsewhere for any reason, including lifting photos, screenshots of conversations, copying and pasting, etc. Doing so will result in immediate removal from the group.
+Unless with the expressed permission of individual members, no material posted here is to be shared elsewhere for any reason, including lifting photos, screenshots of conversations, copying and pasting, etc. Doing so will result in immediate removal from the group.
 Discussing other people's children is something that should begin with the parent of that child.

 Some families who are involved in lawsuits should also be aware that what they post to this group could be subpoenaed.
 Please utilize your legal contact or refer to Facebook's Terms of Service for more guidance.